-- Simulations driven by input scenario file describing exact motion.
-Pregenerated 210 different scenarios and ran all four protocols against each scenario file. - Movement is characterized by a pause time whereby a node remains stationary for pause time seconds.
+- Simulations driven by input scenario file describing exact motion and sequence of packets originated by nodes.
+210 different scenarios were pre-generated and ran all four protocols against each scenario file. - Movement is characterized by a pause time whereby a node remains stationary for pause time seconds.